Lotion

 Lotion is a low-viscosity topical preparation intended for application to the skin.
 By contrast, creams and gels have higher viscosity, typically due to lower water content.
 Lotions are applied to external skin with bare hands, a brush, a clean cloth, or cotton wool.

 While a lotion may be used as a medicine delivery system, many lotions, especially hand lotions and body lotions and lotion for allergies are meant instead to simply smooth, moisturize, soften and, sometimes, perfume the skin.

-Some skincare products, such as sunscreen and moisturizer, may be available in multiple formats, such as lotions, gels, creams, or sprays.

 Medicine delivery

 Dermatologists can prescribe lotions to treat or prevent skin diseases.
 It is not unusual for the same drug ingredient to be formulated into a lotion, cream and ointment.
 Creams are the most convenient of the three but inappropriate for application to regions of hairy skin such as the scalp, while a lotion is less viscous and may be readily applied to these areas (many medicated shampoos are in fact lotions).
 Historically, lotions also had an advantage in that they may be spread thinly compared to a cream or ointment and may economically cover a large area of skin, but product research has steadily eroded this distinction.
-Non-comedogenic lotions are recommended for use on acne prone skin.
+Non-comedogenic lotions are recommended to put on acne prone skin.

 Lotions can be used for the delivery to the skin of medications such as: